api-evangelist/privacy/README.md

-# Privacy
+# API Privacy Research
-This is my privacy research.
+This is my API privacy research